ASSUMPTION OF RISKS, RELEASE OF LIABILITY, WAIVER OF CLAIMS AND INDEMNITY AGREEMENT FOR THE ARCTIC CHALET LTD.

 Enjoy a hot shower & spend the night in your full-service cabin.

-Travel up onto the tundra with the dogs to the Jimmy Lake Camp (5 hour run).
+Travel up onto the tundra with the dogs to the Jimmy Lake Camp (5 hour run with a 1-hour rest).
 Overnight in a heated tent.

-Snowmobile to the reindeer herd (dogs stay at camp and rest).
+Snowmobile to the reindeer herd (dogs stay at camp and rest) or dog sled in the area.

 Overnight again in the tents.